 The important thing is to light for the camera, not for the eye.
 That can take a little getting used to.
-One thing that may be helpful is understanding the Inverse Square Law.
+You should also understand the Inverse Square Law before you start creating black backdrop photography.
 Without getting too technical, the law states the amount of light that reaches a subject is “inversely proportional to the square of the distance” from the light source.

 This means that light drops off more rapidly than you might think as you move away from your studio lights.
 If your subject is two feet away from your light source, and your backdrop is two feet beyond that, how much light will reach the backdrop in relation to the subject?

 You might think half because the distance is double.
 But the Inverse Square Law demonstrates that only a quarter as much light will reach the backdrop.
-If you move your backdrop eight feet from the light source, then only 1/16th as much light will reach it compared to your subject.
+Let’s say you move your backdrop eight feet from the light source.
+In that case, only 1/16th as much light will reach it compared to your subject.

 Setting up the image

-If you haven’t studied photography, your instinct might be to put the backdrop right behind the subject, because that’s what looks best to the naked eye.
+If you haven’t studied photography, your instinct might be to put the backdrop right behind the subject.
+After all, that’s what looks best to the naked eye.
 You might feel the temptation to light the backdrop, so it looks as black as possible.

 But remember, what you see in real life isn’t what it looks like on camera.
 Try setting up your backdrop eight or even 10 feet from your subject.
 To get an approximation of what it will look like on camera, try squinting to reduce some of the light that reaches your eye.
 Even if the cloth itself isn’t pure black, the backdrop will appear deep dark.

 If your background is still visible, you can move the subject closer to the light source or increase the light output.
-If you’re shooting outdoors or don’t have a backdrop, look for the darkest texture you can shoot against, such as an open doorway or a dark wall.
+There is a trick if you’re shooting outdoors or don’t have a backdrop, too.
+In either case, look for the darkest texture you can shoot against, like an open doorway or a dark wall.